-- 1 From the home screen, select SmartMode > MENU > Add Layout. - 2 Select an option: - To change the name, select Name & Symbol > Name, enter a new name, and select Done. - To change the SmartMode symbol, select Name & Symbol > Symbol, and select a new symbol. - To change the number of functions shown and the layout of the screen, select Layout, and select an option. - To change the function of a portion of the screen, select the area to change, and select a function from the list on the right. - To change how the screens are split, use the arrow keys to select a new location. - To change the data shown on the page and additional data bars, select Edit Overlays, and select an option. - To assign a preset to a portion of the SmartMode screen, select Presets > Include, and select a preset from the list on the right.
+- 1 From the home screen, select SmartModeTM > Menu > Add Layout. - 2 Select an option: - To change the name, select Name & SymbolName, enter a new name, and select Done. - To change the SmartMode symbol, select Name & Symbol > Symbol, and select a new symbol. - To change the number of functions shown and the layout of the screen, select Layout, and select an option. - To change the function of a portion of the screen, select the area to change, and select a function from the list on the right. - To change how the screens are split, drag the arrows to a new location. - To change the data shown on the page and additional data bars, select Overlays, and select an option. - To assign a preset to a portion of the SmartMode screen, select Presets > Include, and select a preset from the list on the right.